tlverse/causalglm/README.md

 ### Robust nonparametric inference for the CATE
+This method is useful for assessing heterogenity in the additive treatment effect across all individuals.

 Let V := V(W) be the random vector obtained by applying the user-specified formula mapping to W (i.e. V = model.matrix(formula, W)).

 Consider the oracle least-squares risk function: